sourav739397/Login-Page-1030/README.md

 - **HTML**: Structure of the login form
 - **CSS**: Styling of the login page
 - **PHP**: Backend scripting to process the login credentials
+- **JavaScript**: switching between two forms — Sign Up and Sign In
 - **XAMPP**: Local server environment to run PHP scripts

 ## Preview